brunocazabat/LabnStuff/3-PI-Hole/README.md

 ## Installation

-Follow the cmds from the `LXC-pihole.bash` file.
+Follow the commands from the `LXC-pihole.bash` file.

 ## Adlists